 Optional trip to Aberdeen; Forth Bridge crossing; time in the ‘Granite City’

-This morning your optional return trip to Aberdeen leaves Edinburgh Waverley heading for the world famous Forth Bridge, a UNESCO World Heritage Site.
+This morning your optional return trip to Aberdeen leaves Edinburgh Waverley steam hauled by 60009 Union of South Africa, heading for the world famous Forth Bridge, a UNESCO World Heritage Site.
 You follow the coastline through Burntisland and Kirkcaldy, with outstanding views across the estuary.
-Cutting inland you pass through Ladybank and run via Leuchars to cross the Firth of Tay on the Tay Bridge.
-Across the water lies Dundee, where Captain Scott’s Antarctic expedition ship ‘RRS Discovery’ is housed.
+Cutting inland you pass through Ladybank and Perth before arriving in Dundee, where Captain Scott’s Antarctic expedition ship ‘RRS Discovery’ is housed.
 Leaving the Tay estuary, you follow the coast towards Arbroath, famous for its culinary ‘Smokies’.
 Reaching Montrose, which sits on a land-locked lagoon, you move inland through the Howe of Mearns to reach the North Sea again at Stonehaven.
 Your route follows the coastline before entering the ‘Granite City’ of Aberdeen, where you’ll have time to sightsee and shop, before your steam locomotive retraces the route back to Edinburgh for a free evening to enjoy the city.
-Continued overleaf.

 Thursday 2nd May